ipioselli/Cart263/Projects/Project 02/Project 02/README.md

  For this project I tried to incorporate a lot of the lessons we learned in class such as responsive voice, annyang, json and handpose through the different interactions with the tamagotchi.
 I personally love handpose the most and it was really fun to have the user pet the tamagotchi and it would go back into place.
  I faced a bit of a difficulty with annyang since I wanted to incorporate a different language however, I decided to go for a different approach for the school lessons that still made sense.

+ Special thanks to the Instructor and TA for all the help >:) !

  Sources :
  =========